department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2.0-redesign/discovery-and-research/MyVA-mini-usability/MyVA mini-research-plan.md

 ### What method of research are you planning?

-This internal study will be about 15-20 min.
-We will be testing on staging.
+This internal study will be moderated sessions via Zoom.
+Each will be about 15-20 min.

 #### Why?